joker-pper/intellij-maven-project-version-plugin/readme.md

         - must have new version.
         - when version exist and matched will replace.

-    - Support Must Same Version
+    - Support Must Same Version (Before)

-        - if not checked: version will to replace.
+        - if checked: project or dependency version not equals project before replacement version will continue replace.
-        - if checked: version not equals will continue replace.
+        - if not checked: new version will to replace.

 + Maven Project Version Show